EternityForest/EmberOS/README.md

  firewall-cmd --permanent --zone=public --add-port=80/tcp

+### Configuring Audio

+If you need to force HDMI or Analog output, or change the ALSA volume of the onboard card, just edit /sketch/config/sound.ini, and change the output option to "hdmi" or "analog" as desired.

+We default to "auto", which is probably not what you want if using an HDMI monitor and 3.5mm speakers.

 ### Apps

 We include some useful GUI apps in addition to the raspbian stuff.
 Most are preconfigure